orionaskatu/stable-diffusion-webui/README.md

 You have to put your Discord webhook url in a `discordurl.txt` file in the same directory as the `discord.sh` file :
 `https://discord.com/api/webhooks/xxx/xxx`

-I also modified some default configs in some python files:
+I also modified some defaults in python files:
  - If seed is empty it acts like `seed = -1` (random seed)
  - Scrolls to output after clicking on `Generate` buttons (useful for mobile usage or small screens)